 Robert L. Harwell II, is President and partner in Hancock & Harwell, a rare coin and precious metal brokerage firm serving investors, collectors and the financial services industry.
-Mr. Harwell has been a numismatist for almost 50 years and a full time coin dealer for over 42.
+Mr. Harwell has been a numismatist for almost 50 years and a full-time coin dealer for more than 42.

 Bob is a life member of the American Numismatic Association and is an authorized dealer for both the Professional Coin Grading Service, Inc. (#15) and Numismatic Guaranty Corporation.
 Mr. Harwell is a Founding Member of the Industry Council for Tangible Assets, the industry’s watchdog group in Washington, and has served continuously on the Board of Directors since its inception in 1983.
-He has recently been elected to the Board of ACEF, a foundation recently set up to further education on counterfeiting of coins in the US.
+He has recently been elected to the Board of ACEF, a foundation recently set up to further education on the counterfeiting of coins in the US.
 He is currently a member of the prestigious Professional Numismatists Guild.

 Jeff Garrett operates his multi-million dollar business today as Mid America Rare Coins Galleries in Lexington.
 Garrett’s expertise is a “dealer’s dealer” thus providing Hancock & Harwell’s clients with the best expertise in the coin industry.
 With a network of professionals he has established over 35 years, he helps with financing, research and the sale of acquisitions.